Charlotte-St/challenge-2-portfolio/README.md

-# challenge-2-portfolio
+# personal-professional-portfolio-page
-Challenge 2: Professional Portfolio
+Challenge 2: Personal Professional Portfolio Page

 ## Description

-This web document is a portfolio page for me.
+This web document is a personal professional portfolio page for me.
 It uses CSS to style the page including flexbox and a media query.

 ## Installation